 Sororities and fraternities have played an important role for undergraduate students at Washington University in St. Louis for more than 100 years.

-About 2,400 students are members of a sorority or fraternity, making up approximately 35 percent of the undergraduate student population.
-We currently have 26 recognized chapters: National Association of Latino Fraternal Organizations, Inc., (NALFO), 12 Interfraternity Council (IFC) Chapters, one campus-based and three city-wide National Pan-Hellenic Council (NPHC) chapters, and nine Women’s Panhellenic Association (WPA) Chapters.
+About 1,000 students are members of a sorority or fraternity, making up approximately 15 percent of the undergraduate student population.
+We currently have 29 recognized chapters: National Association of Latino Fraternal Organizations, Inc., (NALFO), 12 Interfraternity Council (IFC) Chapters, two campus-based and seven city-wide National Pan-Hellenic Council (NPHC) chapters, and seven Women’s Panhellenic Association (WPA) Chapters.

-The advising, programs, and resources offered by Campus Life for sorority and fraternity members will place intentional focus on our FSL community’s six guiding values: well-being, belonging, social justice, responsibility, self-governance, and personal growth.
+The advising, programs, and resources offered by Campus Life for sorority and fraternity members will place intentional focus on our Sorority and Fraternity Life SFL community’s six guiding values: well-being, belonging, social justice, responsibility, self-governance, and personal growth.
 In addition, we challenge and guide our chapters continually pursue these values in all they do.

-The active pursuit of emotional, mental and physical wellness by and for the chapter and its individual members.
+The active pursuit of emotional, mental and physical wellness.

-The establishment of close-knit community through sisterhood or brotherhood on the basis of shared values, ritual and tradition, and fun social experiences.
+Sisterhood or brotherhood on the basis of shared values, ritual and tradition, and experiences.

-The ownership of the sorority or fraternity membership experience in all its facets: accountability and positive conduct, scholarship and academic achievement, community service and philanthropy, membership development, and social opportunities.
+The ownership of the sorority or fraternity membership experience in all its facets.

 The ongoing development of individual members rooted in the cultivation of skills such as leadership, empathy, critical thinking, and lifelong learning.